raganwald-deprecated/homoiconic/dumping_ground/enigma.md

 **The Enigma**

-Humans sometimes work very hard on making things difficult to understand.
-The field devoted to this science is known as business jargon.
-No, that was a terrible joke.
-The actual field devoted to this science is *cryptography*.
-A desirable property of cryptographic algorithms is that changing just one bit of a plaintext message changes an average of 50% of the bits in the encrypted message, and does so in a way that appears to be random: There appears to be no way to predict *which* 50% of the bits will change.

 How does this translate to programs?
 Consider the a programmer puzzling over a program.
 Perhaps she has a test suite and just one test is failing.
 Any time she makes even the smallest change somewhere in the program, 50% of the tests in the test suite immediately flip from pass to fail or from fail to pass.
 Even if she correctly discerns that making that change would flip the failing test to a passing test, the set of changes required to transform a program with just one failing test into a program with no failing tests could be computationally intractable.